appseconnect/docs/_posts/API-Management/Policies/2018-09-21-validate-http-header.md

         title: "Validate Http Headers"
 ---
-**Validate HTTP Header** policy inspects each HTTP Request whether the HTTP Request contains a particular Request Header or a specified Header value matches with some predefined value.
+**Validate HTTP Header** policy inspects each HTTP Request whether the HTTP Request contains a particular Request Header and the corresponding Header value.
 If the incoming request does not match with the criteria set by the policy configuration then the request is immediately rejected.